-This Fee Schedule has been updated to incorporate by reference the 2018 Edition of the American Medical Association's Physicians' Current Procedural Terminology, Fourth Edition (CPT®-4), including the general guidelines, identifiers, modifiers, and terminology changes associated with the adopted codes.
-In this Fee Schedule CPT® codes that contain explanatory language specific to Arizona are preceded by $\Delta$ .
-Codes, however, that are unique to Arizona and not otherwise found in CPT®-4 are preceded by an AZ identifier and numbered in the following format: AZ0xx-xxx.
-Additional information regarding publications (e.g. CMS Guidelines) adopted by reference is found in the Introduction of the Fee Schedule.
+This Fee Schedule has been updated to incorporate by reference the 2021 Edition of the American Medical Association's Current Procedural Terminology (CPT®) publication, including the general guidelines, identifiers, modifiers, and terminology changes associated with the adopted codes.
+In this Fee Schedule CPT® codes that contain explanatory language specific to Arizona are preceded by Δ .
+Codes, however, that are unique to Arizona and not otherwise found in CPT® are preceded by an AZ identifier and numbered in the following format: AZxxx.
+Additional information regarding publications (e.g., CMS Guidelines) adopted by reference is found in the Introduction of the Fee Schedule.

-The following Commission guidelines are in addition to CMS and CPT® guidelines, and represent additional guidance from the Commission relative to unit values for these services.
-To the extent that a conflict may exist between an adopted portion of the CPT®-4 and a code, guideline, identifier or modifier unique to Arizona, then the Arizona code, guideline, identifier or modifier shall control.
+The following Commission guidelines are in addition to CMS and CPT® guidelines and represent additional guidance from the Commission relative to unit values for these services.
+To the extent that a conflict may exist between an adopted portion of the CPT® and a code, guideline, identifier or modifier unique to Arizona, then the Arizona code, guideline, identifier or modifier shall control.